-The projects aim to contribute to developing breakthrough ultra-low weight and low cost for hydrogen storage concepts.
-It is too early to quantify impact on cost and weight for pressurized and cryogenic concepts at this stage (R1a).
-The projects also aim to share design knowledge among Swedish industry partners (R1b), this task is also premature.
-At the end of the first five-year term the projects should also have contributed to make TechForH2 visible as an international hub for light weight research (R1c).
+(R1c): At the end of the first five-year term the projects should also have contributed to make TechForH2 visible as an international hub for light weight research.
 In the medium term this is planned to be ramped up with the international research network activities.

 At the end of 2023 the aim is to achieve the milestone to have "design methods validated for pressurized and cryotanks" (Mile1).
+The cryotank-model is validated.
+There is still some work needed to have a corresponding pressurized tank model.
+The cryo-tank model delivers a better understanding of how the tanks are used in aviation service.